 As the Company borrows both at fixed and variable rates, it is exposed to the interest rate risk.
-A vast majority of the loans raised by the Group bear interest at variable rates.
+A vast majority of the loans bear interest at variable rates.

 The sensitivity analysis below is based on the risk of changes in interest rates at the date of the statement of financial position.
 For variable-rate debt, the analysis is prepared assuming the amount of the liability outstanding at the date of the statement of financial position was outstanding for the whole year.
-If the interest rates would change by 0.5 percent, and all other variables remained constant, there would be a change in the interest expense of the Company in the amount of HRK 0 at 31 December 2023 (2022: HRK 0).
+If the interest rates would change by 0.5 percent, and all other variables remained constant, there would be a change in the interest expense of the Company in the amount of HRK 0 on 31 December 2024 (2023: HRK 0).